rpajanssen/api-test-examples/springboot-karate/README.md

 ## Issues

-You have a 'background' in which you can run an afterScenario or afterFeature.
-There is no beforeScenario, that is each command in the 'background' by default and also NO beforeFeature.
-You have to use the 'callonce' command to mimic a before feature.

 Use of tags is supported but not implemented well.
 There is a @parallel tag that you can use to run scenarios in parallel.
 Is has an argument (a value) that is true or false like: @parallel=false.
 You are supposed to be able to use the tags to include/exclude features from running.
 But... if I annotated a feature with @parallel=false and run the suite with '~@parallel' then this won't work!
 For our purposes we had to define two tags ourselves

 # Useful links